Define a Business Logic Sheet

 INSERT INTO TB_CUSTOMER (CUSTOMER_NAME, DOB, GENDER, CUSTOMER_LVL, TELEPHONE) VALUES ('Test User','1988-01-01','F','1','1111');

 - Input formula in C12 to execute the SQL.

-In this sample, it needs to define the data type since the input is an object.
+In this sample, It needs to define the data type since the input is an object.
 Otherwise, all fields will be treated as a string.
-Go to the AlchemyJ ribbon, click Add Component and then choose Data Dictionary.
+Go to the AlchemyJ Menu, click Add Component and then choose Data Dictionary.
 A new Data Dictionary Worksheet will be inserted into the workbook.
 Define the Data Type and Date Format for the input fields.

-Go to the AlchemyJ ribbon, click Insert Snippet and then select Data Relationship Schema.
+Go to the AlchemyJ toolbar, click Insert Snippet and then select Data Relationship Schema.
 A table will be inserted.

 Key in the information in the column Table and Table Address as shown below.
 The table address is the input data range in Excel as mentioned in Step 2, CreateCustomer!B3:F4.
-The used data dictionary address in Data Dictionary Address.
+Specify the used data dictionary address in Data Dictionary Address.

 For REST API, the response can only be an JSON object.
 Then, insert another Data Relationship Schema in Cell B20, the table address where we input the formula in Step 4.
 Since the header is on the left, so set the position as left.